jreisinger/docs/data/notes/go/pointers.md

 1. so that the method can modify the value the receiver points to
 2. avoid copying the value on each method call (this can be more efficient if the receiver is a large struct, for example)

-Since methods often need to modify their receiver, pointer receivers are more common than value receivers.

 In general, all methods on a given type should have either value or pointer receivers, but not a mixture of both.